PerpetualCreativity/mailctl/README.md

 # usage (tui)

 Once you've edited the [config file](#config), run `mailctl` (without any additional commands) to launch the TUI.

-Please note that the TUI currently has a unpinned dependency on [charmbracelet/bubbletea](https://github.com/charmbracelet/bubbletea) so it will be unreliable for now.

 # usage (cli)